-Signatories, provided that this does not compromise or restrict in any way the ability to apply Signatory Consequences in accordance with this Section 11.
+11.3.1Governments and Signatories and associations of Signatories may impose additional consequences within their respective spheres of authority for non-compliance by Signatories, provided that this does not compromise or restrict in any way the ability to apply Signatory Consequences in accordance with this Section 11.

-[Comment to Article 11.3.1: For example, the IOC may decide to impose symbolic or other consequences on an International Federation or a National Olympic Committee pursuant to the Olympic Charter, such as withdrawal of eligibility to organize an IOC Session or an Olympic Congress; while an International Federation may decide to cancel International Events that were scheduled to be held in the country of a non-compliant Signatory, or move them to another country.]
+[Comment to Article 11.3.1: For example, the IOC may decide to impose symbolic or other consequences on an International Federation or a National Olympic Committee pursuant to the Olympic Charter, such as withdrawal of eligibility to organize anIOC Session or an Olympic Congress; while an International Federation may decide to cancel International Events that were scheduled to be held in the country of a noncompliant Signatory, or move them to another country.]

-11.0 12.0Reinstatement
+11.0 42.0 Reinstatement